Glanbia (OTCMKTS:GLAPY) Hits New 12-Month High at $94.75

-Glanbia plc (OTCMKTS:GLAPY – Get Free Report)’s share price hit a new 52-week high on Monday .
-The stock traded as high as $94.75 and last traded at $94.75, with a volume of 0 shares changing hands.
+Shares of Glanbia plc (OTCMKTS:GLAPY – Get Free Report) hit a new 52-week high during mid-day trading on Monday .
+The stock traded as high as $94.75 and last traded at $94.75, with a volume of 0 shares traded.
 The stock had previously closed at $93.89.

 Glanbia Cuts Dividend

-The business also recently disclosed a dividend, which will be paid on Tuesday, October 15th.
-Investors of record on Monday, August 26th will be paid a dividend of $0.862 per share.
-The ex-dividend date of this dividend is Monday, August 26th.
+The company also recently announced a dividend, which will be paid on Tuesday, October 15th.
+Shareholders of record on Monday, August 26th will be issued a dividend of $0.862 per share.
+The ex-dividend date is Monday, August 26th.

 Glanbia plc, together with its subsidiaries, operates as a nutrition company worldwide.
 The company offers sports nutrition and lifestyle nutrition products in various formats, such as powders, ready-to-eat bars and snacking food, and ready-to-drink beverage.
 It also manufactures and sells cheese, dairy, and non-dairy nutritional and functional ingredients; and vitamin and mineral premixes products.